wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+=3.2.5=
+* Added a second color (white) for the optional visual cues that appear next to the drop down headings.

 =3.2.4=
 * Updated javascript to restore ability to apply the animated effects to headings that are in tables or within other elements.